Dalhousie University Faculty of Agriculture: Herb Garden

 The Herb Garden is located between the Alumni Garden and the International House.
 The Herb Garden was designed by Carol Goodwin, faculty member, and built in 1994 by student, Leon Verdurmen, and Carol.
 It features a traditional "four quarter" design which predates medieval gardens.
 The selection of plants includes a variety of medicinal and culinary plants, as well as some dye plants.

 Rock Garden

 The Rock Garden is located centrally on campus between College Road, and Rock Garden Road.
 It gifted to the Agricultural Campus by the Friends of the Garden.
 Featuring uncommon plants in a very sophisticated layout, the Rock Garden invites for exploration, relaxation, and offers quiet outdoor study areas (wooden and stone seating).
 The garden is supported and maintained through the Friends of the Garden and the Nova Scotia Rock Garden Club.

 450 tons of local red granite was utilized to create the stunning landscape.
-Beside more expected rock garden plants, one can find beside many others: Cacti, a Ginko biloba tree, and a beautiful Japanese maple tree.
+Beside more expected rock garden plants, one can find beside many others: Cacti, a Ginkgo biloba tree, and a beautiful Japanese maple tree.
 Visitors are asked to stay on the graveled and marked walking paths, and dogs are prohibited.